tillitis/tkey-verification/README.md

 ### Signing

-`tkey-verification serve-signer` is run to provide a signing service on a computer on the provisioning network with its own TKey.
+`tkey-verification serve-signer` is run to provide a signing service on a computer on the provisioning network with its own TKey, the vendor key.

 The TKey is inserted into the provisioning workstation.

-`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and retrieve the public key from the TKey.
-It sends the UDI and public key to the signing service above for a signature.
+`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and ask the signer to sign a message (its own UDI).
+It then sends the UDI and the device signature to the signing service above for a vendor signature.

-The remote signing server outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something
+The remote signing server signs the message (the device signature) and outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something like:
-like:

 ```
 {